 HS trains never stop on the main line, or they all stop, at a particular location, i.e. a station.
-A (non-terminal) HS station generally consists of two island platforms, i.e. two platform faces in each direction.
-If all services stop at that station, then that's all there is to it, and the pointwork can be ordinary, fairly low speed.
-If not all services stop at the station, then the main line must continue unobstructed through the centre of the alignment, without adjacent platforms, (or in tunnel, underneath, or on viaduct, overhead,) and the stopping lines must diverge some distance either side of the station, using high speed point-work, so that trains diverge at full line speed, then have adequate braking distance (mainly regenerative) to come to a stand at the station platform, then have adequate distance to accelerate back up to full line speed before re-joining the main line.
+A (nonterminal) HS station generally consists of two island platforms, i.e. two platform faces in each direction.
+If not all services stop at the station, then the main line must continue unobstructed through the centre of the alignment, without adjacent platforms, (or in tunnel, underneath, or on viaduct, overhead,) and the stopping lines must diverge some distance either side of the station, using high speed point-work, so that trains diverge at high speed, then have adequate braking distance (mainly regenerative) to come to a stand at the station platform, then have adequate distance to accelerate back up to full line speed before rejoining the main line.
 (Note that this behaviour is exactly analogous to motorway driving: vehicles do not slow down on the motorway before diverging at a junction; they travel at full speed onto the slip road, and slow down there.
 Likewise they accelerate to full traffic speed before joining the motorway.
-'Slip-lines' are, of course, rather longer than slip-roads.)
+'Sliplines' are, of course, rather longer than slip-roads.)
 The fundamental point is that nothing must prevent a train from travelling at full line speed anywhere on the main line.
 In certain locations (such as Nottingham), it is more convenient to have the HS station on a loop, away from the main line, so the main line bypasses the station completely.

 The above explanation is valid in its essentials, and good enough for a high-level understanding, but it is very much simplified.
+I am careful, above, not to state that trains diverge from the main line at full line speed, because they don't.
 The true situation is considerably more complicated and more subtle.
 Technology junkies are referred to appendix B, which contains the full story, and references to the original source articles, for those who must have the really hard stuff.